Guide

 How to make the page fast to work with

 Treat the EPK like a tool, not a presentation.
 The important pieces should be visible, understandable, and downloadable within seconds, including on mobile.
+For the broader practical build layer, the EPK press kit guide goes one level wider than format alone.

 - Use clear labels for bio, photos, and downloads